jpaulkaito/portfoliov1/README.md

 - Replace `homepage` in package.json to your domain name or `https://<username>.github.io`
 - In `src/portfolio.js` you can add your personal portfolio details.
 - In `src/theme.js` you can change the theme colors.
 You can change between Light and Dark theme with the theme switch on the header.

-# How to Deploy

-- Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
-- I highly recommend using [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this the EASIEST WAY.
-- To deploy your website, you have two options.
-First you need to create a github repository with the name `<your-github-username>.github.io`.
-Please don't give it any other name.
-- Now, you need to generate a production build and deploy the website.

 **Option 1:**